Dallinger/Dallinger/docs/source/creating_an_experiment.rst

-As far as layout goes, this template doesn't do much else than setting the title, but the important part to notice here is that we include the experiment's javascript files.
+As far as layout goes, this template doesn't do much else than setting the title, but the important part to notice here is that we include the experiment's Javascript files.
 Here is where you can add any Javascript libraries that you need to use for your experiment.

 myexperiments.pushbutton/myexperiments/pushbutton/templates/ad.html